-The popularity and efficacy of the birth control pill, however, also had the unintended consequence of cementing the role of women as the bearers of the contraceptive burden.
+The popularity and efficacy of the birth control pill, however, also had the unintended consequence of cementing the role of women as the

 In the shadow of such a monumental development in human reproduction, a male birth control pill might almost seem redundant.

 But in the years since, researchers say that not only would such a drug fill an unmet need — namely as another effective method of reducing unplanned pregnancies — but also finally rectify the burden of contraception on women.

 You won’t see male birth control on store shelves this year or next.
 But researchers are hopeful you will in the next decade.